 Happy Thanksgiving.
 On the walk back from 7:30am Mass at Epiphany in Georgetown this morning, I stopped to admire this perfect autumn scene, with its contrast of white home and picket fence and red-orange radiant foliage.

-I’m catching a train from Washington to Philadelphia to be with family early this afternoon, and sharing two things today.
+I caught a 1pm train from Union Station to Philadelphia to be with family early this afternoon, and sharing two things today.
 First, from President Washington’s 1789 Thanksgiving Proclamation:

 “[I]t is the duty of all Nations to acknowledge the providence of Almighty God, to obey his will, to be grateful for his benefits … who is the beneficent Author of all the good that was, that is, or that will be…”

 And second, a hymn that seems appropriate for the season—reading “night” both literally and as the “night” of late autumn and winter.